-By the time this post goes live, we’ll be just two nights away.
-Two nights away from the start of it all—from the lynchpin on which hangs the crux of God’s entire plan of salvation.
-In two nights, we’ll be commemorating the death of our Savior—a death that, for us, opened the door to eternal life.
+It’s right around around the corner—the lynchpin on which hangs the crux of God’s entire plan of salvation.
+Very soon, we’ll be commemorating the death of our Savior—a death that, for us, opened the door to eternal life.

 The path to that night is never an easy one.
 In addition to Satan’s increased volleys against God’s people, we also face the emotionally taxing process of self-examination.
 We hold ourselves up to the standard of God’s word, we compare where we are to where we’ve been, and we measure our spiritual growth against the perfect model of our older Brother.